jasonfb/nondestructive_migrations/README.md

 ## Rails 4

-Use Version 1.1 of this GEm
+Use Version 1.1 of this Gem

 ## Rails 3